 The 19th Century.
 Willy Grimes and Arthur Blake have been arrested as body snatchers and Willy is beheaded.
 As Arthur awaits a similar fate, Father Duffy visits him in his cell and listens to his confession.
 Arthur tells how he was apprenticed out to Willy at a young age where he learned the body snatching trade, providing corpses for the medical experiments of Dr Quint.
 Soon the two of them graduated to becoming ghouls as they uncovered various non-human entities, including vampires, aliens and zombies, buried in the graves they dug up.
 Throughout this, they also had to deal with their business rivals, the notoriously vicious House of Murphy.

-Glenn McQuaid next went onto make episodes of the horror anthologies V/H/S (2012) and Chilling Visions: 5 States of Fear (2014).
+Glenn McQuaid next went onto make episodes of the horror anthologies V/H/S (2012) and Chilling Visions: 5 States of Fear (2014), although has yet to direct another full-length film.